thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

     - fact : String
         The name of the fact to retrieve

-Then to run a task, just specify the task, any parameters, and a list of nodes to run the task on.
-You'll see that the tasks are all run at the same time, and they're not run sequentially.
+Then to run a task, specify the task, its parameters, and a list of nodes to run the task on.
+The tasks are all run at the same time, and they're not run sequentially.
 You'll see information coming back from each node as soon as the Orchestrator knows about it.

     $ puppet task run facter fact=osfamily -n basil-2,basil-4,basil-6
     Starting job ...